qdrant/landing_page/qdrant-landing/content/articles/solving-contexto.md

 Plan:

 - What is Contexto.me, how it works
-- Naive aproaches and why they don't work
+- Naive approaches and why they don't work
 - How we solved it
 - Why it can be useful in real life